-In 2011, the Board of Trustees voted to begin a Capital Campaign to raise money for new and expanded facilities that include space for high school classrooms.
+In 2011: The Board of Trustees voted to begin a Capital Campaign to raise money for new and expanded facilities that included space for high school classrooms.
 In November, the Board voted to add grades nine through twelve in successive years beginning in the Fall of 2012.

-In August 2012, All Saints Episcopal High School opened its doors with its first students and a 52,000 square foot high school addition and 13,000 square feet of renovations to the existing campus, which included spaces for all of the students including the high school, Fine Arts Center, administrative offices, Patriot Gym, and Kirby Commons at a cost of $11.1 million.
+In 2012: High School at All Saints opened its doors with its first students and a 52,000 square foot high school addition and 13,000 square feet of renovations to the existing campus, which included spaces for all of the students including the high school, Fine Arts Center, administrative offices, Patriot Gym, and Kirby Commons at a cost of $11.1 million.

-In October 2018, under his leadership, All Saints announced a new expansion project that will bring both a renovation to the current middle school and a two-story addition that includes more classrooms and Science and Robotics labs.
-This expansion also includes new programming to bring instruction in technology and robotics to students at all levels along with improvements to the athletic facilities.
-The new building is slated to open for classes in the fall of 2020.
+In 2020: The Suzan Collins Headrick Center opened for classes in the fall of 2020.
+This expansion project brought both a renovation to the current middle school and a two-story addition that included more classrooms and Science and Robotics labs.
+Named in memory of a beloved parent and friend of the school, this expansion included new programming to bring instruction in technology and robotics to students at all levels along with improvements to the athletic facilities.